DanielAquino2003/DanielAquino2003/README.md

 # Daniel Aquino

 ## 👨🏻‍💻 About me
 Hi there!
-I'm Daniel Aquino, a computer engineering student at UAM (Universidad Autonoma de Madrid) and BUT (Brno University of technology).
-Passionate about coding and problem-solving, I love turning theoretical knowledge into practical solutions.
-Let's connect and explore the world of technology together! 💻✨
+I'm Daniel Aquino, a computer engineering student at UAM (Universidad Autónoma de Madrid) and BUT (Brno University of Technology).
+I'm passionate about cybersecurity and penetration testing, focusing my development skills on strengthening systems and securing networks.
+With a strong foundation in coding and problem-solving, I strive to apply my theoretical knowledge to real-world security challenges.
+Let’s connect and dive into the world of ethical hacking and cybersecurity together! 💻🔐

 ## 💼 Featured projects